acc668/CS386_Group1/reports/report #7.md

 - Work on HTML and JavaScript for the back end side of the application.

 ### Zack
-- Finalize HTML and start Javascript
+- Finalize HTML and start Javascript.

 ### Alexandra
 - Fill in the roles needed, start designing for aesthetical purposes.